Heather Mac Donald: Views

+In 2008, Mac Donald accepted the Eugene Katz Award for Excellence in the Coverage of Immigration from the Center for Immigration Studies, an anti-immigration think tank.
 According to Mac Donald, under American immigration policies, the United States has been "importing another underclass", one with the "potential to expand indefinitely."
 The New York Times reported in January 2024 that in private emails with anti-DEI commentators affiliated with the Claremont Institute, Mac Donald had recounted "seeing all the nannies of color walking school children back to their apartments" and derided working mothers who "outsource ... raising a unique child to some one else, especially someone from the low IQ 3rd world" while they advance their careers.

 In another private correspondence with Claremont Institute affiliates, Mac Donald criticized Peter Thiel's gay marriage (placing 'marriage' in sneer quotes), mocking Thiel's husband and saying that Thiel's outside boyfriend who had recently committed suicide showed that gay men “are much more prone” to extramarital affairs “on the empirical basis of testosterone unchecked by female modesty.”

 In a 2019 op-ed titled, "Trump Isn’t the One Dividing Us by Race", she argued that Democrats and the media are at fault for racial divisions in the United States.
 She argued that it is those on the left who have emboldened white supremacists.
 She argued that Donald Trump is not racially divisive because he "rarely uses racial categories in his speech or his tweets."

 During the COVID-19 pandemic, she criticized March 2020 shelter-in-place policies as "unbridled panic".
 She argued in March 2020 that COVID-19 would have a similar casualty rate as the flu, despite public health experts saying otherwise.

+Heather Mac Donald is a believer in the Great Replacement Theory, stating in 2024 that the “Great Replacement theory is real,” and in 2025 that the Great Replacement theory is "just a reality."